 Follow the Leader

-There are some major characteristics of a good leader.
-Ability to articulate a vision (“Steve Jobs”), right kind of ambition – ambitious but not selfish (“Bill Campbell”), and ability to achieve the vision (“Andy Grove).
+There are characteristics of a good leader.
+Ability to articulate a vision (“Steve Jobs”), right kind of ambition – ambitious but not selfish (“Bill Campbell”), and ability to achieve the vision (“Andy Grove”).
 A peacetime CEO maximizes and broadens current opportunity, wartime usually has just one bullet to hit the target.
 Google moved from peacetime (“Eric Schmidt”) to wartime (“Larry Page”) as of the writing of this book.

 Making yourself a CEO

 CEO has to make a lot of unnatural moves, constantly evaluating people is one of them.
 The end goal of your feedback is to open up rather than close down the discussion.
 Don’t try a shit sandwich, be authentic.
 As a CEO have an opinion on everything.
 Continuously give feedback so that people won’t take it personally and will focus on the content instead.

 How to evaluate CEOs

 Some employees make products; some make sales, a CEO makes decisions.
 That’s what a CEO is judged on.
 The best way to judge CEO is on his/her strategy, decision making, ability to convey that to the company and achieve desired results measured against a set of objectives.